Diesel-Net/traefik/README.md

-# proxy
+# traefik
-Sets up Traefik on our clusters for each environment.
+Sets up Traefik v2 on our clusters for each environment.
 This is where all of our TLS certificates are stored.

 ## Requirements
-- Ansible 2.8.1+
+- Ansible 2.10+

 ## Deploy to Docker Swarm
 ```bash